Introducing a new brand and Azure Functions: Moving from Azure Portal to VS

 And now comes the easiest part.
 You can just copy-paste your code into VS, but leave the usings out.
 Most likely, if you haven’t used anything outstanding, they will already be there.

-Now you have you code in VS, ready to run.
+Now you have your code in VS, ready to run.
 Is it working properly?
-Well, you can just debug it locally, when pressing F5, the Azure emulator will start and you will be able to test your function like it was on the cloud.
+Well, you can just debug it locally.
+When pressing F5, the Azure emulator will start, and you will be able to test your function as if it were on the cloud.

 You can just use your Postman or another web request tool to test your project.

 You have two major ways of doing this.
-You can choose the blue pill and configure your connection by hand or you take the red pill and download the profile from the existing FA.
+You can choose the blue pill and configure your connection by hand, or you can take the red pill and download the profile from the existing FA.

 Author: Pedro Almeida